-3 Steps To Remove Coffee Stain From Carpet
+3 Steps To Clean Coffee Stain From Carpet

 Have you ever woken up to your kids spilling their cereal all over the place, or tripped over a toy in the middle of the night?
 You’re not alone.
 There are many parents out there who have had this happen before.
 If you want to get rid of coffee stains on the carpet, here is how to do it!

 Step 1: Blot the Coffee Spill